apache/calcite-avatica/site/_docs/howto.md

 If any of the steps fail, fix the problem, and start again from the top.

-### To prepare a release candidate directly in your environment:
+### Prepare a release candidate directly in your environment

-Pick a release candidate index and ensure it does not interfere with previous candidates for the version.
+Pick a release candidate index (starting from 0) and ensure it does not interfere with previous candidates for the version.

 {% highlight bash %}
 # Make sure that there are no junk files in the sandbox
 git clean -xn

 # Dry run the release candidate (push to asf-like-environment)
-./gradlew prepareVote -Prc=1
+./gradlew prepareVote -Prc=0

 # Push release candidate to ASF servers
-./gradlew prepareVote -Prc=1 -Pasf
+./gradlew prepareVote -Prc=0 -Pasf
 {% endhighlight %}

-### To prepare a release candidate in Docker:
+### Prepare a release candidate in Docker

 * You will need to have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.